Frequently asked questions

 What are the performances like?

-The main entrance is opened an hour before the show commences.
-Your ticket is scanned.
+At the entrance your ticket is scanned.
 In case you have used a discountcode, you must show your discountpass.

-You can leave your belongings at our free cloakroom and take a seat in our foyer, have a drink or visit our shop until the show starts.
-The preface will be in the Souterrain and starts 45 minutes before the start of the show.
+You can leave your belongings at our free cloakroom and take a seat in our foyer, have a drink or visit our shop (Foyer Main Stage) until the show starts.
+The introduction will be in the Souterrain and starts 45 minutes before the start of the show.
 You will receive some background information about the performance you are about to watch.
+There will be no introduction prior to the performances at Studio Boekman.

 Approximately 15 minutes before the show commences, the doors to the auditorium will open and approximately 10 minutes before the show commences, you are reminded to take your seat by a gong.
 After the start of the show, the doors will close and you will not be able to enter anymore until the break.
 Make sure to visit the toilet beforehand!